Compassion Training | Winter Quarter 2020

 - Utilize cognitive re-framing with oneself and others from the compassionate stance of common humanity

-- Describe the differences between empathy and compassion, and empathetic distress, compassion collapse, and burnout
+- Explain the differences between empathy and compassion

-- Utilize self-compassion meditation in the context of personal and professional relationships
+- Utilize evidence-based self-compassion meditation practices in the context of personal and professional relationships

-- List three sources of resistance to the cultivation of self-compassion
+- List three sources of resistance to the development of self-compassion

-- Explain three ways to recognize resistance to compassion for others
+- Explain three ways to recognize resistance to compassion for and from others

-- Describe current research studies on the effects and effectiveness of compassion cultivation practice
+- Describe current research studies on the effects and effectiveness of compassion practices